titipata/penn-events-calendar/frontend/README.md

-# Automatic Citation React App
+# React front-end for Penn event

 Run this project by: